Causal decision theory

 Causal decision theory (CDT) is a school of thought within decision theory which states that, when a rational agent is confronted with a set of possible actions, one should select the action which causes the best outcome in expectation.
 CDT contrasts with evidential decision theory (EDT), which recommends the action which would be indicative of the best outcome if one received the "news" that it had been taken.

-While these two theories agree in many cases, they give different verdicts in certain philosophical thought experiments.
-For example, CDT prescribes taking both boxes in Newcomb's paradox, while EDT recommends taking only one box.